opf/openproject/docs/faq/README.md

 Yes, the so-called camera position is stored in the BCF-issues, so that exactly the same camera position is assumed when you click on the BCF-issue.
 These are called viewpoints.
 If you have several models, e.g. architecture and technical building equipment, these must be activated (made visible) before you click on the BCF-issue.
 In the same way, BCF-elements of the model can be hidden or selected via the viewpoint.

 In our [introductory video](https://www.youtube.com/watch?v=ThA4_17yedg) to the OpenProject BIM Edition the basics are shown very well.
 In particular, the integration of BCF management into the rest of the project management of a construction project is the strength of OpenProject.

+### Can I add photos from my mobile/phone to BIM issues?

+Yes.
+Take a photo with your camera and save it on your phone.
+Then open the correct work package in your browser or create a new one.
+Append the photo as an attachment to the work package.

+### Can I use IFC while a Revit connection is not available?

+Yes, of course.
+Within the BCF module you can upload multiple IFC models and create and manage BCF issues.

 ## Migration